Nancy Noel: Personal life

 Noel and former husband, real estate developer Gerald Kosene, had two sons, Michael and filmmaker Alex Kosene.
 For many years, Noel operated an animal farm at her home in Zionsville, Indiana, where she raised many animals, including horses and llamas, which were often subjects of her works.
+She and her fiancé, painter and former marine George Mast, hosted events at the farm for children and adults with special needs.

-Noel died on August 16, 2020.
+Noel died of cancer at the age of 74 on August 16, 2020.
+Noel's sons, with her friend and business manager Kathy Pierle, keep her studio and philanthropy interests active.

 Philanthropic work

 Nancy Noel was a philanthropist.
 She sponsored a preschool in Inbuto, Kenya that is named after her.